- Last updated:

 The aerodrome is surrounded by urban development in the east, north and west.
 Recent approvals for Caloundra South will add urban development to the south.

 Approximately 40,000 take offs and landings happen at the aerodrome each year.
-Most of Caloundra’s air traffic is flight training, mainly helicopter flight training.
+Most of Caloundra’s air traffic is flight training.

 Location and map